Ambrosys/os-matcher/docs/content/Glossary.rst

       To a street segment corresponding IDs from the original data source.

    street graph
+      A *simple directed graph* representing the :term:`street map`.
-      Formalized graph representation of a :term:`street map` including mappings to and from the street map data.
+      The nodes and edges of the street graph are tightly coupled to the street map data.
       Makes the street map applicable to routing algorithms.